Bluebird Motel Machias Maine 866-375-0117

 Welch Farm – Roque Bluffs, Maine

-The Hanscom family of Roque Bluffs, whom have been harvesting blueberries for generations, graciously opens up their blueberry farm and welcomes visitors to enjoy an educational tour about blueberry farming each August during the Machias Wild Blueberry Festival.
+The Hanscom family of Roque Bluffs, whom have been harvesting blueberries for generations, graciously opens their blueberry farm and welcomes visitors to enjoy an educational tour about blueberry farming each August during the Machias Wild Blueberry Festival.
 Visitors can drive to the farm or hitch a ride on a school bus that transports visitors to their farm and back to the Festival.
-(207) 255-0133 website

 Maine Coast Sardine History Museum – Jonesport, Maine